ruuddejong-altran/python-c-cpp/docs/example_4.md

 State.Closed [State.On, State.Off, State.Off]
 ```

-We can also do something wicked, by triggering a transition
+Let's see if we can do something wicked, like triggering a transition
 to `Closed` as soon as the traffic light reaches the `Open` state.
-You probably have encountered this type of traffic light :smiley:
+You probably have encountered this type of traffic light.

 ```text
 >>> def force_closed(tl):